Fine artists create original and thought-provoking work, which may be aesthetically pleasing, shocking, or disruptive

 What to expect

-- Fine artists usually fund their practice through a full-time or part-time job, often in the creative industries or education, e.g. teaching in schools, colleges and universities.
+- Fine artists usually fund their practice through a full-time or part-time job, often in the creative industries or education, for example, teaching in schools, colleges and universities.

 - Working environments vary greatly and include studios or workshops, outdoor or public spaces, a physical exhibition space or online.
 Studios may be located in a converted industrial space such as a warehouse, loft or office building.
 Some artists work from studios in their own homes.
 It's common for artists to share studio space and to show their work from there.

 - Within the UK, the majority of exhibition spaces exist within London and other major cities such as Newcastle and Manchester.
 However, there are vibrant and active communities of artists all over the UK and internationally.

-- Although many artists find satisfaction in being their own boss, it also carries a lot of responsibility in terms of self-promotion and business management.
+- Although many artists find satisfaction in being their own boss, doing so carries a lot of responsibility in terms of self-promotion, business management and uncertainty of how much you'll earn.

 - Fine artists exhibit all over the world, but particularly in Europe and the USA, so travel to events and galleries outside the UK is fairly common.

 Some fine artists do not have professional qualifications and may have started producing their own work after discovering their talent.
 However, to have an increased chance of success it is useful to be formally trained and to take relevant qualifications.

 The following degree subjects may be useful in developing your career as an artist: